ranndip/project_page/index.md

 ### How to develop a RANN potential
 **1. DFT database**
 A fairly large database is needed to ensure the wide range of atomic environments.
-Typically the user needs to have the following DFT simulations:
+A detail procedure can be found in our [publcations](https://www.sciencedirect.com/science/article/pii/S0927025620306984) Typically the user needs to have the following DFT simulations:

 - _Stain:_ Strain of primitive/unitcell, up to +-10% from ideal, which consisting in volumetric, shear	and in-plane strain.